david-rockwood/fimpad/README.md

 ```
 where N is the max number of tokens that you want to be generated and inserted into the text file by the LLM.
 N must be a positive integer greater than zero.
 Press Ctrl+Enter to generate and the FIM tag will be deleted.
 Then text from the LLM will be streamed into the text file at the location where the [[[N]]] tag was before it was deleted.

-FIM generations are stateless: the model only sees the prefix and suffix you give it each time.
-But the information in the prefix and suffix can be a kind of state that builds over time, and that state is on display before you in the text editor.

 When you press Ctrl+Enter to generate in FIMpad, the caret needs to be inside of or right next to the tag that you want to generate for.
 The asterisks below indicate a few examples of acceptable locations for the caret when you press Ctrl+Enter to generate a [[[N]]] tag.
 Note, asterisks are not used in the [[[N]]] tag, I just use them here to highlight the range of where the caret can be.
 ```
 *[[[250]]]